gffbss/hr-inbox-extension/README.md

  - Presents any mentions of a hiring partner in sidebar box

 ## Who should use it?
- - Any team local or global that would like the convience of quickly seeing whether or not a hiring partner is mentioned in an email
+ - Any team local or global that would like the convenience of quickly seeing whether or not a hiring partner is mentioned in an email

 ## How do you set it up?
  - Currently it is deployed as a chrome extension and can be downloaded in the chrome webstore